trevoradriaanse/report_gen_eval/README.md

 This repository implements the evaluation framework from ["On the Evaluation of Machine-Generated Reports"](https://arxiv.org/abs/2405.00982) (Mayfield et al., SIGIR 2024).
 It provides tools for systematically evaluating AI-generated reports based on citation usage, factual accuracy, and information coverage.

+## Things TODO
+- I don't have access to the original documents from the citations, which are pretty crucial!
+- We need to validate that the paths I wrote are correct for scoring :) and test some of the examples.
+- We should batch the question-answer calls to reduce the time it takes for evaluation (several min per report)

 ## Installation

 ### Option 1: Using UV (Recommended)